abah19vo/FlexiCharge-Cross-Platform/README.md

 ## Contribution
 Follow the convention under chapter Architecture.
 ## Setup
+Flutter needs to be installed on your system.
+Go to FLUTTER_SETUP.md and read your respective operating system's guide.

 Download the project by either cloning it or by downloading the zip-file.
 After extracting the project, open it up with either Visual Studio Code or android studio.